matthiasdemuzere/w2w/JOSS/paper.md

 # Statement of need
 Since the pioneering work of @Brousse2016 and @Martilli2016, the level-0 WUDAPT information, the Local Climate Zone maps, have been used increasingly in WRF.
 We expect this trend to continue, because of two recent developments: 1) the creation of city-wide LCZ maps is now easier than ever with the online LCZ Generator [@Demuzere2021], and 2) as of spring 2021, the new version 4.3 of WRF [@Skamarock2021] is able to ingest 11 urban classses (corresponding to WUDAPT's LCZs) by default, whereas previous versions required manual WRF code changes by the user (see @Martilli2016, @Zonato2021a and @Zonato2021b for more information).
 Because of these developments, we decided to simultaneously built an improved, Python-based, WUDAPT-to-WRF (W2W) routine, to make the translation of LCZ-based parameters better and more simple.

+# Initial data requirements
+In order to use the tool, two input files are required:

+1. A **geo_em.d0X.nc file** for the inner WRF model domain in which you would like to use the LCZ-based information.
+This file can be produced by WRF's geogrid.exe tool as part of the WRF Preprocessing System (WPS). ** @ANDREA: does a user needs to use specific settings here to create this file??
+Please extend this section if needed.**

+2. A **Local Climate Zone map** that is slightly bigger than the domain of the geo_em.d0X.nc file.
+There are a number of ways to obtain an LCZ map for your region of interest:

+   * Extract your domain from the continental-scale LCZ maps for Europe [@Demuzere2019] or the United States [@Demuzere2020] (see [here](https://www.wudapt.org/lcz-maps/) for more info).
+   * Check if your region of interest is already covered by the many LCZ maps available in the [submission table](https://lcz-generator.rub.de/submissions) of the LCZ Generator.
+   * Use the [LCZ Generator](https://lcz-generator.rub.de/) to make an LCZ map for your region of interest.

 # General workflow
-The goal of the procedure is to obtain a WRF domain file (*geo_em.d0X.nc*) that contains the urban LCZ classes and their corresponding urban canopy parameters relevant for all urban parameterizations embedded in WRF: the single layer urban canopy model Noah/SLUCM (@Kusaka2001), the Building Environment Parameterization (BEP, @Martilli2002), and BEP+BEM (Building Energy Model, @Salamanca2010).
-To get to that point, the following three general steps are followed, which is partly inspired by the work of @Li2020:
+The goal of the Python-based W2W tool is to obtain a WRF domain file (*geo_em.d0X.nc*) that contains the urban LCZ classes and their corresponding urban canopy parameters relevant for all urban parameterizations embedded in WRF: the single layer urban canopy model Noah/SLUCM (@Kusaka2001), the Building Environment Parameterization (BEP, @Martilli2002), and BEP+BEM (Building Energy Model, @Salamanca2010).
+To get to that point, the following three general steps are followed, which are partly inspired by the work of @Li2020:

-* STEP 1:
+* Step 1:
-* STEP 2:
+* Step 2:
-* STEP 3:
+* Step 3:

 # Urban canopy parameter assignment